L5 / IC4 · 5–8 years

 Where Senior Android candidates fail

-A few common mistakes that get Senior Android candidates rejected even when they're otherwise strong.
-Worth spotting in a mock interview before they show up in a real one.
+A few common mistakes that get Senior Android candidates rejected even when they are otherwise strong.
+Worth catching in a mock interview before they show up in a real one.

 Walking through past Android work as "I built X" without naming the architectural decisions that mattered.